Automate ArcGIS Enterprise Portal Administration with Organization Webhooks and FME Flow

 Check the Automation Log File again in FME Flow (you may need to refresh the page).

 FME Flow has received a webhook message (in JSON) letting us know which item has been shared and who shared it.
-The message only contains the ID for the item though; in the next parts, we will create a workspace that gets the item name and uses it in a notification.
+The message only contains the item ID, though; in the next part, we will create a workspace that gets the item name and uses it in a notification.

 image.png